EXPECTED CUMULATIVE PROGRESS

 What if I am on Academic Probation or Subject to Dismissal?

-If you are on Academic Probation or STD, your first priority should be to raise your GPA and return to good academic standing.
-You may meet with your counselor to help you plan carefully, taking into consideration your special academic needs and personal challenges.
-Once you are back in good academic standing, your counselor will help you plan accordingly to keep on track and graduate in a timely manner.
+If you are on Academic Probation or Subject to Dismissal, your first priority should be to raise your GPA and return to good academic standing.
+You may meet with your advisor to help you plan carefully, taking into consideration your special academic needs and personal challenges.
+Once you are back in good academic standing, your advisor will help you plan accordingly to keep on track and graduate in a timely manner.

 What happens to my ECP monitoring while I am studying abroad through EAP?